eliasbenb/PlexAniBridge/docs/configuration.md

 This option is only intended for advanced users who want to use their own upstream mappings source or disable upstream mappings entirely.
 For most users, it is recommended to keep the default value.

-!!! note "Custom Mappings"
+!!! info "Custom Mappings"

     This setting works in tandem with custom mappings stored in the `mappings/` directory inside the data path.
-Custom mappings will override any upstream mappings.
+Custom mappings will overload any upstream mappings.

-??? tip "Disabling Upstream Mappings"
+??? question "Disabling Upstream Mappings"

     To disable upstream mappings, set this to an empty string: `""`.